Stuartlab-UCSC/hexmap-view/docs/dev/_sources/viewerInstallBundle.rst.txt

 If the current mongo version is not the same as the one being used by meteor, you need to find the appropriate image to download.
-Otherwise download using the instructions on the page continue with *Rename the directory*.
+Otherwise download using the instructions on the mongodb page then continue below with *Rename the directory*.

 Download an earlier version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^